xvanov/invoiceme/README.md

 ## License

-This project is part of an assessment and is provided for demonstration purposes.
+This project is provided for demonstration purposes.

 ---